feathersjs/docs/authorization/readme.md

 // Create a hook that requires that a user is logged in. var isFeathersUser = function(options = {}) {
   return function(hook) {
-    // We can assume hook.params.user exists because the requireAuth()
+    // We can assume hook.params.user exists because the auth.restrictToAuthenticated()
     // hook is called before this and will throw an error if it doesn't if (hook.params.user.group !== 'feathers') {
       throw new Error('You must be a feathers user to do that.');